EN NL

 Fuel Quality

-Priority: to improve fuel quality with a bunker licensing system
+Priority: improving fuel quality through bunker licensing system

 Shipowners: